Char-CN/FastWork/README.md

 You must install expect5.45

-1.How to install go command?
+1.How to install [go goscp db] command?
 > sh install.sh -f

 2.How to edit ~/.go file?